This midcentury-inspired Brooklyn brownstone is the perfect autumnal escape

 Magical year-round, New York takes on a particular charm in autumn (or should that be ‘fall’?), and there may be no better place to watch the seasons turn than from a Brooklyn brownstone.

-The redesign also required tackling the quirks of a historic home, for which Shelter Enso enlisted the help of architecture firm Practical Arts.
+The redesign also required tackling the quirks of a historic home, which was handled by architecture firm Practical Arts.
 A number of bespoke pieces were created for the home: in the primary bedroom, a wall-to-wall upholstered headboard composed of three striped fabric panels was designed not only to visually expand the space but also to hide bedside cords, sparing the need for electrical work.

 The studio draws from the Buddhist principles of enso: zen, transience and the quiet passage of time.
 This home embodies those values.
 It’s a space defined by natural materials, tactile finishes and an unhurried sense of calm.
 There’s nothing overly polished or precious here, and yet the overall impression is exquisitely elevated.